Skip to content

 Avoid sugary foods - sugar rots your teeth so it is best not to eat too many sugary foods, such as sweets, chocolates and fizzy drinks.

-When should children learn about teeth?
+When should children learn about teeth in KS2?

 According to the National Curriculum Science objectives, children learn about teeth in KS2.
 It is assigned as compulsory learning in Year 4 under the 'Animals, including humans' strand of learning.